jax-ml/jax/docs/401/cute-dsl.md

 ### Exporting with symbolic shapes

-With concrete shapes, the exported artifact only works for the exact dimensions it was traced with. **Symbolic shapes** lift this restriction: you export once and call with any compatible dimensions, without recompilation.
+With concrete shapes, the exported artifact only works for the exact dimensions it was traced with. **Symbolic shapes** lift this restriction: you export once and call with any compatible dimensions, without re-exporting.

 `export.symbolic_shape("a, b")` creates symbolic dimension variables.
 The exported function is parameterized over these variables, so the same serialized blob works for `(512, 256)`, `(1024, 1024)`, or any other shape.